 Spiritual and Natural

-We reach this sacred universe via a bridge, marking the separation from the secular world.
-The shinkyo ("sacred bridge"), painted in red, was originally reserved for the emperor and the shogun before being croweded with hundreds of thousands of visitors.
-Then you take the path to the left to enter what was once the Buddhist heart of the first Nikko: Rinnô-ji temple, known for its "hall of three Buddhas".
-The curious will also go and look at the objects of worship (mandalas, bells) kept in the Treasure Museum (opposite the temple).
+You reach this sacred complex via a bridge, marking a separation from the secular world.
+The shinkyo ("sacred bridge"), painted in red, was originally reserved for the emperor and the shogun before being crowded with hundreds of thousands of visitors.
+Then, you take the path to the left to enter what was once the Buddhist heart of the first Nikko: Rinno-ji temple, known for its "hall of three Buddhas".
+The curious can also go and look at the objects of worship (mandalas, bells) kept in the Treasure Museum (opposite the temple).

-Behind the temple, the Tosho-gu (1636) marks the second Nikko period, when the Tokugawa family had their Shinto shrine built, and which is the most ornate in the country (15 000 craftsmen were involved in its construction).
-With gilding, vivid colors, and sinuous lines, it is considered one of the finest examples of Momoyama architecture, demonstrative and pompous.
-Other Tosho-gu santuaries are dotted around Japan, notably in Ueno (Tokyo), Koya-san, and Sendai .
+Behind the temple, Tosho-gu (1636) marks the second Nikko period, when the Tokugawa family had their Shinto shrine built, and which is the most ornate in the country (15,000 craftsmen were involved in its construction).
+With gilding, vivid colors, and sinuous lines, it's considered one of the finest examples of Momoyama architecture, demonstrative and pompous.
+Other Tosho-gu shrines are dotted around Japan, notably in Ueno (Tokyo), Koya-san, and Sendai.

-At the back of the sanctuary is another spiritual animal who is watching over the site: the statue of the sleeping cat marks the entrance to the tomb of Tokugawa Ieyasu.
-The oldest mausoleum is however not the only one, as at the western end of the complex rests his little son Iemitsu (the third shogun) in the Taiyu-in, which is accessed after passing through the sanctuary Futarasan Jinja sanctuary (782).
+At the back of the shrine is another spiritual animal who watches over the site: the statue of the sleeping cat marks the entrance to the tomb of Tokugawa Ieyasu.
+The oldest mausoleum is however not the only one, as at the western end of the complex rests his young son Iemitsu (the third shogun) in Taiyu-in, which is accessed after passing through Futarasan Jinja shrine (782).

-If it takes a good day to fully enjoy the spiritual beauty of Nikko, it may be useful to spend the night to surrender to the charm of its natural heritage.
-Running along the Daiyagawa River the Kanmanga Fuchi path is sumptuous, between woods and the strange volcanic formations of Mount Nantai.
-At the end, dozens of statues of Jizo (the protector of children) covered with moss seem to defy time and proclaim the union of mineral and vegetable.
+It takes a good day to fully enjoy the spiritual beauty of Nikko, and it may be useful to spend the night there to surrender to the charm of its natural heritage.
+Running along Daiyagawa River the Kanmanga Fuchi path is sumptuous, between woods and the strange volcanic formations of Mount Nantai.
+At the end, dozens of statues of jizo (the protector of children) covered with moss seem to defy time and proclaim the union of mineral and vegetable.